-- If the cable is to be placed on structures that also support power transmission equipment, the safety practices of the power utility company must be followed in addition to those of the telecommunications company.
-National, state, and local requirements and the safety procedures of the power utility company shall take precedence over information contained in this document. - The overall condition of the support structures should be determined as well as the safe location on the structures for the new plant. - The hardware setup on the support structure should be determined and the guying system for the poles and support structures must be evaluated for suitability with the new cable placing operation. - Any vegetation issue needs to be determined and if possible corrected.
+- The overall condition of the support structures should be determined as well as the safe location on the structures for the new plant. - The hardware setup on the support structure should be determined and the guying system for the poles and support structures must be evaluated for suitability with the new cable placing operation. - Any vegetation issue needs to be determined and if possible corrected.
 Traffic problems need to be determined and any other situation that may require special action needs to be determined and rectified. - Select splice locations that fit the cable logistics, and provide a safe and convenient location for placing, splicing, and repair operations.
 The equipment and cable reels should be stored in a safe and secure location, safe from vandalism or theft. - Each splice point should be provided with sufficient cable slack to enable the splice to be made on the ground following the company's normal splice procedures.
-After cable placement, approximately 2-3 meters of cable will be cut off each cable end to be assured that no fibers are encountered that was damaged from the placing operation. - Normally an additional 15 to 30 meters of cable are required on the ground to make the splice.
+After cable placement, approximately 2-3 meters of cable will be cut off each cable end to be assured that no Fibres are encountered that was damaged from the placing operation. - Normally an additional 15 to 30 meters of cable are required on the ground to make the splice.
 If this distance is to be determined more precisely, it is equal the height of the cable on the support structure plus the distance from the support structure to the location of the splice in its vehicle or tent.
-In addition, at least 5 meters of fiber must be added to make the splice.
+In addition, at least 5 meters of Fibre must be added to make the splice.
 Company policy shall be followed to determine the amount of extra cable to store as slack cable to enable maintenance operations on the cable route.
 Cable should be ordered with sufficient length to provide the slack required to make splices and to repair any cable that needs to be repaired. - It is important to pick the proper location for the cable reel and placing equipment.
 The Stationary Reel Method cable reel must be carefully aligned with the first sheave on the support structure and positioned back about 50 feet from the first support structure.
 For cable mounted higher than 15 feet in the air, the cable reel shall be positioned approximately four times the distance back from the support as its height on the structure.
-As a rule of thumb, most aerial cable should have at least three aligned support structures before the first large misalignment is encountered. - The cable needs to be dead-ended to the support structure at each of the following points: - At its ends - Cable line misalignment ≥ 20° - Otherwise, if the cable line misalignment is less than 20° a tangent support can generally be used.
+As a rule of thumb, most aerial cable should have at least three aligned support structures before the first large misalignment is encountered. - The cable needs to be dead-ended to the support structure at each of the following points: - At its ends - Cable line misalignment $\ge 20^{\circ}$ - Otherwise, if the cable line misalignment is less than 20° a tangent support can generally be used.

-Table 31 provides reco mmended clearan ces between aeria al plant and l various infrastructure item: s.
+Table 3 provides recommended clearances between aerial plant and various infrastructure items.